mglantz/advanced-networking-workshop/labs/lab-1/README.md

 If you SSH to a device in your setup, you will authenticate automatically, that is because the SSH key has been added in your environment.

-:boom: Next, you are ready to start your lab environment.
+:boom: Task 4: Next, you are ready to start your lab environment.
 Use the "sudo containerlab" CLI command, accordingly:
 * Use --runtime podman
 * If you have already tried to deploy the lab once, add the --reconfigure parameter.
 * Run "sudo containerlab --help" to get more information.
 * We need to use sudo, because the workloads are very priviledged in nature.

 <details>
-<summary>Show example solution</summary>
+<summary>:unlock: Show example solution: Task 4</summary>
 <p>

 ```